-I recently read the essay, Motherless By Choice, by Katie Naum and felt awed by its honesty, its sincerity, and its wisdom.
-It struck a chord with me, and has spurred me to tell my own story.
-As always happens when I write stories from my childhood, the words came easily and almost wrote themselves.
-I ended up with over four thousand of them and have decided to post them as a series.
+As always happens when I write stories from my childhood, the words flowed easily and almost wrote themselves.
+I ended up with over four thousand of them, so I decided to post them as a series.

 I’ve posted a few of the stories from my childhood previously on this blog (see ‘On Smacking‘, ‘Christmas Memories’, and ‘Letting Go‘).
 The young Louise relishes being able to tell her story—finally, after all these years, that child has a voice and she can be heard.
 I want people to know what happened to me.
 These stories from my childhood are a big part of me and I can’t pretend they’re not.
 My childhood formed and shaped me, and it left me bruised and scarred.
 Not physically so it’s visible, but the scars are there and they’re deep.
 I’ve tried, and am trying, to heal them, and giving the young Louise a chance to tell her story helps.

 Nearly eleven years ago, at the age of thirty-six, I closed the door on the relationship with my mother.
 We did reconcile during the last year of my father’s life, but that ended bitterly, too.

 Giving up on the relationship with my mother was the hardest decision I’ve ever made.
 I felt guilty for cutting off from the person who’d brought me up.
 I felt guilty, too, for making my children grandmotherless, and for leaving my father, even though he’d chosen to stay with my mother.

 But I’d had enough.
 I’d hung in there, hoping she would change, but she didn’t.
 And I was sick of it.
 Sick of being flotsam and jetsam to her needs.
 Sick of being abused when I didn’t do what she wanted.
 Sick of the turbulence that always came with her.